#

 Redirection of output

-Result of a command execution can be redirected to a file using ">" sign followed by file name.
+The output of an executed command can be redirected to a file using the ">" sign followed by a filename.

 - Example

-In this case output in console is empty but content of output.txt file could look like this:
+In this case, output in the console is empty but the content of the output.txt file is a follows:

 {